jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 }
 {% endhighlight %}

-And finally we can attach this component to a game object and use it like so
+And finally we can attach this component to a game object and use it like so:

 {% highlight csharp %}
 if(EnemyNearby)